Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

 \section{Implementation and experimental study}

-In this section, we compare the MMD estimator to the MLE and the moment estimator on simulated and real data.
-The MLE and the method of moments by inversion of Kendall's tau are implemented in the R package VineCopula~\cite{VineCopulaR}.
+In this section, we compare the MMD estimator to the CML and the moment estimator on simulated data.
+The CML and the method of moments by inversion of Kendall's tau are implemented in the R package VineCopula~\cite{VineCopulaR}.
 We implemented the MMD estimator using the stochastic gradient algorithm described in~\cite{Cherief2019}.
-This procedure requires to sample from the copula model we want to estimate.
+This procedure requires sampling from the copula model we want to estimate.
 For this, we used again VineCopula.
 Note that our implementation of the MMD estimator is itself available as the R package MMDCopula~\cite{MMDCopula}.